HabanaAI/Model-References/PyTorch/computer_vision/classification/torchvision/README.md

 modifications to the original files.

 - ResNet50 - Eager mode and Lazy mode training for BS128 with FP32 and BS256 with BF16 mixed precision.
+- ResNet50 - Inference for BS256 with FP32 and BF16 mixed precision.
 - ResNet152 - Eager mode and Lazy mode training for BS128 with BF16 mixed precision.
 - ResNeXt101 - Eager mode and Lazy mode training for BS64 with FP32 and BS128 with BF16 mixed precision.
+- ResNeXt101 - Inference for BS256 with FP32 and BF16 mixed precision.
 - MobileNetV2 - Eager mode and Lazy mode training for BS256 with FP32 and BF16 mixed precision.
 - GoogLeNet demos - Eager mode and Lazy mode training for BS128 with FP32 and BF256 mixed precision.

+**Note**: Inference on ResNet50 and ResNeXt101 32x4d models are currently enabled only on **Gaudi2**.

 ## Setup
 Please follow the instructions provided in the [Gaudi Installation